 - Using a spoon, scoop up the squash flesh and place in a large bowl (you will use the shell, so do not discard).
 Break the squash flesh up with your spoon.

 - To make the stuffing, heat up the Wild Garden Rice & Lentil Pilaf according to package, then add to the same bowl as squash.
-Add the remaining ingredients plus 2 tbsp of extra virgin olive oil.
+Add the remaining ingredients plus 2 tablespoon of extra virgin olive oil.
 Mix to combine.

 - Fill the acorn squash shells with the pilaf and squash mixture.
 Enjoy warm!